 There is no doing business requirement for New Office L-1 petitions.
 In lieu of this requirement, the government will grant L-1 status to the applicant for a one-year period.
 During this time, the petitioning entity must commence business in the U.S. If successful, the company can submit subsequent petitions to extend the applicants L-1 status in three-year increments.

 For Canadian citizens, an L-1 petition may be filed with U.S. Customs & Border Protection (CBP) at a U.S. port-of-entry and a decision is normally issued immediately.
 The L-1 beneficiary may begin working in the U.S. immediately following an approval.

 For all other nationalities, the petition is filed through the mail to United States Citizenship & Immigration Services (USCIS) which can take three to four months (or longer) for regular processing.
-For an additional fee of $1,440.00, the applicant may file the application with the Premium Processing Service, which guarantees that action is taken on the case within fifteen (15) calendar days from receipt.
+For an additional fee, the applicant may file the application with the Premium Processing Service, which guarantees that action is taken on the case within fifteen (15) business days from receipt.
 Once the case is approved by USCIS, the individual will then apply for a visa at a U.S. Embassy or Consulate abroad.

 L-1 Visa Related Posts

 The Berardi Difference

 Berardi Immigration Law is located just minutes away from the U.S.-Canadian border in Buffalo, New York.
 Each week, our attorneys appear before Customs & Border Protection at the Peace Bridge port-of-entry with our Canadian clients to assist in the submission of their L-1 applications.
 Should any questions arise, our team is able to both advocate for clients as well as alleviate any stress.